We have recently been introduced to 60 Second Histories, and we absolutely love it. They are history videos in small chunks, well 60 seconds!!

 Since we have been homeschooling, Freddie has shown a massive interest in history.
 He already knows more about the Tudors than I do.
-However, apart from Horrible Histories we have struggled to find good online resources for KS2 history.
+However, apart from Horrible Histories, we have struggled to find a good history curriculum.

-With over 15 epic eras covering KS1, KS2, KS3 and KS4 topics and in line with the National Curriculum.
+With over 15 epic eras covering primary history grades, KS3 and KS4 topics and in line with the National Curriculum.
 This is absolutely fantastic, I know that at home I am still following the national curriculum and Freddie is learning something he is really interested in, in a really fun way.

 How 60 Second Histories Works